markyleo/adsi-marq/README.md

 Can fetch on Twitter/Facebook/Instagram

-GET = keywords : string "keyword to be query" { xbox,python }
+GET = query : string "keyword to be query" { xbox,python }

 GET = threshold : int " number of retweets to be fetched" { 2 }